jadonk/newsletter/2019-11/index.md

 # Try to use the short URLs that start with bbb.io/@
 #
 articles:
- - title: BeagleBoard.org® Launches BeagleBone® AI, Offering a fast Track to getting Started with Artificial Intelligence
+ - title: BeagleBoard.org® Launches BeagleBone® AI, Offering a Fast Track to Getting Started with Artificial Intelligence
    link: https://bbb.io/@2417
    body: Meet BeagleBone® AI, the fastest, most powerful BeagleBoard.org® low cost board yet and the answer to the community’s request to see the next major advancement in the BeagleBone® family
    image: https://beagleboard.github.io/newsletter/static/images/BB_AI_BeautyAngle_280px.jpg